Explore the summer colour of Belton's gardens

 The Dutch Gardens

-Timeless topiary and perfect symmetry make this a wonderful place to relax and enjoy the wonderful fragrance of lilac, orange blossom and lavender.
+Timeless Topiary and perfect symmetry make the Dutch Garden a wonderful place to relax and enjoy the delightful fragrance of lilac, orange blossom and lavender.

 Weathered stone planters and purple salvia are perfectly offset by dark green and golden yew balls.

-One of our favourite views is from the Moondial Statue looking back at the honey-coloured stone of the house and North Terrace steps.
-This featured as Lady Catherine de Burgh's home 'Rosings' in the 1995 BBC series of Pride and Prejudice (starring Colin Firth and Jennifer Ehle).
+One of Belton’s most favoured views is from the Sundial looking back at the honey-coloured stone of the house and North Terrace steps.
+This view featured as Lady Catherine de Burgh's home 'Rosings' in the 1995 BBC TV series of Pride and Prejudice, starring Colin Firth and Jennifer Ehle.

 A stroll along Statue Walk

-A gentle 15-minute stroll along Statue Walk takes in superb views to Bellmount Tower, then continues along leafy woodland paths to the lakeshore where Belton's recently restored boathouse is a lovely feature in this tranquil setting.
+A gentle stroll along Statue Walk takes in superb views to Bellmount Tower and can continue along the woodland paths to the lakeshore where Belton's boathouse is a lovely feature in the tranquil setting.

-Meandering back via the Mirror Pond, you'll see a small stone building, the 'Eye Catcher' Temple, reflected in the water.
+Meandering back via the Mirror Pond, you'll see a stone temple, reflected in the water.

-At the far end, the grandad of the garden, a 250-year-old beech tree, now bent and twisted with age, has become self-layering and rooted into the ground in several places.
+At the far end of the Mirror Pond rests the 250-year-old beech tree, now bent and twisted with age.
+The beech has become self-layering and rooted into the ground in several places.

-Pause by the white lady statue where the creamy, snapdragon-like flowers and leafy branches of the indian bean tree frame another perfect view of the house.
+Pause by the statue of Ceres where the creamy, snapdragon-like flowers and leafy branches of the Indian bean tree frame another perfect view of the house.

-You may spot Richard or Jack from our Gardens Team edging the lawns or clipping the yew, or our many dedicated garden volunteers, busy weeding the immaculate borders.
+You may spot Jack, Richard or Pete, Belton’s gardeners, edging the lawns or clipping the yew.
+Belton’s dedicated team of garden volunteers can also be spotted weeding the immaculate borders.